-Table B provider-This is defined in the Act, currently it includes Bond University, University of Divinity and Torrens University Australia.
+Table B provider-This is defined in the Act, currently it includes Avondale University, Bond University, University of Divinity and Torrens University Australia.

-Tax file number (TFN)-Your unique identification number from the Australian Taxation Office (ATO) for everything tax-related.
+Tax file number (TFN)-Your unique identification number from the Australian Taxation Office (ATO) for everything tax -related.
 You must have a TFN to obtain a HELP loan and make HELP debt repayments to the ATO.

-Tuition fees-The fees you will pay as a fee paying student.
+Tuition fees-The fees you will pay as a fee-paying student.
 These fees are set by individual providers and are not regulated by the Australian Government.

-Unique Student Identifier (USI)- Your USI is a 10 digit reference number made up of a combination of numbers and letters.
-It is a student identifier assigned to you by the Student Identifiers Registrar under the Student Identifiers Act 2014.
+Unique Student Identifier (USI)-Your USI is a 10-digit alpha-numeric identifier assigned to you by the Student Identifiers Registrar under the Student Identifiers Act 2014.
 Your USI is used to connect your student loan information to your personal details.
-You will need a USI by the census date to get a HELP loan for your study.
+If you are starting a higher education course, you will need a USI and report it to your provider by the census date to get a HELP loan for your study.
 If you do not already have a USI, you can apply for one on the Unique Student Identifier website at www.usi.gov.au.